Academic Integrity Policy

 - Repeated failure to comply with School of Music attendance policies and/or to complete assignments as assigned.

-- Behaviors which indicate that the student is engaging in activities that prevent the student from being productive in their work in the School of Music.
+- Behaviors indicating that the student is engaging in activities that prevent the student from being productive in their work in the School of Music.

-A student under Arts Warning is given specific information about the area(s) of concern, a list of what the student must accomplish to be removed from Arts Warning status, and a 7- week timeline to satisfactorily resolve the concerns in order to be removed from Arts Warning status.
-The student will be notified at the beginning of the Arts Warning period that failure to resolve the stated concerns will result in placement on Arts Probation.
+A student under Warning is given specific information about the area(s) of concern, a list of what the student must accomplish to be removed from Warning status, and a 7- week timeline to satisfactorily resolve the concerns to be removed from Warning status.
+The student will be notified at the beginning of the Warning period that failure to resolve the stated concerns will result in placement on Probation.

-At the conclusion of the Arts Warning timeline, if the student has not resolved the concerns stated in the Arts Warning period the student will be placed on Arts Probation.
-The student will receive a letter restating the area(s) of concern and the list of what the student must accomplish in order to satisfactorily resolve the concerns.
-The timeline for Arts Probation is 7 weeks.
-Failure to resolve the stated concerns will result in non-invitation for continued study in the School of Music.
+At the conclusion of the Warning timeline, if the student has not resolved the concerns stated in the Warning period the student will be placed on Probation.
+The student will receive a letter restating the area(s) of concern and the list of what the student must accomplish to satisfactorily resolve the concerns.
+The timeline for Probation is 7 weeks.
+Failure to resolve the stated concerns will result in dismissal from the School of Music.

-The Dean of Music has the discretion to lengthen the timeline for Arts Warning and Arts Probation.
+The Dean of Music has the discretion to lengthen the timeline for Warning and Probation.

 All students in all arts programs must be invited to continue in their programs periodically.
 Students who, in the judgment of the faculty, fail to demonstrate sufficient progress toward professional standards in the arts will not be invited to return.

-- Any other behaviors which indicate that the student is engaging in activities that prevents the student from being productive in the art or academic work.
+- Any other behaviors which indicate that the student is engaging in activities that prevent the student from being productive in the art or academic work.

 The administrator initiating the committee meeting shall chair the hearing of the administrative committee.
 The committee members shall be: (1) the dean of the school in which the student is currently enrolled; (2) the Associate Provost and; (3) any other individuals whose involvement is germane to the situation under consideration and whose presence would be in the best interest of the student involved as well as the overall campus community, as deemed appropriate by the convener.